BlackBerry to acquire AI-powered cybersecurity startup Cylance for $1.4 billion

 Big market

-The global cybersecurity market is estimated to be a $232 billion industry by 2022, up from around $138 billion last year, though there will reportedly be a cybersecurity workforce shortfall of 1.8 million by that point.
-As such, investment and acquisitions have been rife across the cybersecurity industry this year.
+Global cybersecurity is estimated to be a $232 billion industry by 2022, up from around $138 billion last year, though there will reportedly be a cybersecurity workforce shortfall of 1.8 million by that point.
+As such, there has been a wave of investment and acquisitions across the cybersecurity industry this year.

-In the past year alone, network security company Barracuda went private as part of $1.6 billion acquisition, AT&T acquired threat intelligence company AlienVault, Cybersecurity startup PhishMe was acquired for $400 million by a private equity consortium, Symantec recently snapped up Appthority and Javelin Networks to bolster its mobile and enterprise security products, and AI-powered cybersecurity platform CrowdStrike raised $200 million at a $3 billion valuation.
+In the past year alone, network security company Barracuda went private as part of a $1.6 billion acquisition, AT&T acquired threat intelligence company AlienVault, Cybersecurity startup PhishMe was acquired for $400 million by a private equity consortium, Symantec recently snapped up Appthority and Javelin Networks to bolster its mobile and enterprise security products, and AI-powered cybersecurity platform CrowdStrike raised $200 million at a $3 billion valuation.

-Elsewhere, there has been at least two notable IPOs for cybersecurity companies this year, with both Zscaler and Carbon Black electing to go public.
-Judging by Cylance’s recent raises and position as a late-stage venture, it likely had at least one eye on an IPO in the not-too-distant future, so BlackBerry has chosen to strike before Cylance’s public plans reached an advanced stage.
+Elsewhere, there have been at least two notable IPOs for cybersecurity companies this year, with both Zscaler and Carbon Black electing to go public.
+Judging by Cylance’s recent raises and position as a late-stage venture, it likely had at least one eye on an IPO in the not-too-distant future.
+BlackBerry has apparently chosen to strike before Cylance’s public plans reached an advanced stage.

 Exit 2

-This latest deal represents the second notable exit for McLure, though at well north of $1 billion, it eclipses his previous sale back in 2004 nearly twenty-fold.
+This latest deal represents the second notable exit for McClure, though at well north of $1 billion, it eclipses his previous sale back in 2004 nearly twentyfold.

-BlackBerry said that it expects to close the deal before the end of February, 2019, at which point Cylance will operate as an independent unit within BlackBerry.
+BlackBerry said it expects to close the deal before the end of February, 2019, at which point Cylance will operate as an independent unit within BlackBerry.

-“Our highly skilled cybersecurity workforce and market leadership in next-generation endpoint solutions will be a perfect fit within BlackBerry where our customers, teams and technologies will gain immediate benefits from BlackBerry’s global reach,” added Cylance CEO McClure.
+“Our highly skilled cybersecurity workforce and market leadership in next-generation endpoint solutions will be a perfect fit within BlackBerry, where our customers, teams, and technologies will gain immediate benefits from BlackBerry’s global reach,” added McClure.
 “We are eager to leverage BlackBerry’s mobility and security strengths to adapt our advanced AI technology to deliver a single platform.”